LiamMarrinan/Latin102/Quiz-1.md

 1. filiam (feminine, accusitive, singular)
 2. in coniugium (in + acc translates to into) (neuter, nomanitive, accusitive, or vocatitive, all in the singular)
-3. animo --  (masculine, dative or ablative,)
+3. animo (masculine, dative or ablative,)
-4. virgine -- (feminine, ablatitive, singular)
+4. virgine (feminine, ablatitive, singular)
-5. parentes -- masculine, nomanitive, accusitive, or ablatitive, all plural
+5. parentes (masculine, nomanitive, accusitive, or ablatitive, all plural)
-6. ad uxorem -- ad + acc translates to towards, -- feminine, accusitive, singular
+6. ad uxorem (ad + acc translates to towards) -- (feminine, accusitive, singular)

 Part II
   (a) identify the tense, voice, mood, person, and number.
   (b) if the form is singular, convert to plural; if the form is plural, convert to singular (c) translate the new form.

+1. petivisset
-1. petivisset --  (a) pluperfect, active, subjunctive, third, singular -- (b) petivissent -- (c) they had attacked
+  (a) pluperfect, active, subjunctive, third, singular (b) petivissent
+  (c) they had attacked

+2. necavit
-2. necavit -- (a) perfect, active, indicative, third, singular -- (b) necaverunt -- (c) slayed
+(a) perfect, active, indicative, third, singular
+(b) necaverunt
+(c) slayed

 3. necari -- (a) present passive infinitive (b) neither singular or plural (c) to be slayed
 4. rogaretur -- (a) imperfect, passive, subjunctive, third, singular (b) rogarentur (c) should they ask?
 5. coepit -- (a) present, active, indicative, third singular (b) coepiunt (c) begginning